Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 single Batch pool
     * `--storage-cluster-id` will orchestrate the specified RemoteFS shared file system
+* `cluster start` will start a previously suspended Slurm cluster
+    * `--no-controller-nodes` does not start controller nodes
+    * `--no-login-nodes` does not start login nodes
+    * `--no-wait` does not wait for the restart to complete.
+It is not recommended to use this parameter.
 * `cluster status` queries the status of the Slurm controller and login nodes
+* `cluster suspend` suspends the Slurm cluster
+    * `--no-controller-nodes` does not suspend controller nodes
+    * `--no-login-nodes` does not suspend login nodes
+    * `--no-wait` does not wait for the suspension to complete.
+It is not recommended to use this parameter.
 * `ssh controller` will SSH into the Slurm controller nodes if permitted with the controller SSH user
     * `COMMAND` is an optional argument to specify the command to run.
 If your